Truong2003-tqd/German-credit-dataset-analysis-/README.md

 (2) Upper bound=Q3+1.5*IQR

-Because the outliers are natural, retaining them is the best strategy to explain the unusual patterns.
-Overall loan risk, the bank’s policy and customers’ profile are explored by analyzing these outliers.
-Other methods, such as removal or winsorization, replacing outliers with less extreme values, will unnecessarily distort the original meaning of the dataset.
+These outliers naturally represent customers and loan profiles rather than error.
+Methods, such as outlier deletion or winsorization, replacing outliers with less extreme values, unnecessarily distort the underlying data trend.
+Therefore, these outliers are treated as special customer segments to explore insights about the lending strategy.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/2329a892-cafa-4f1d-abc1-e4c0ce3dcaeb" alt="Centered Image">
 </p>